wchesley/The-Notebook/School/Busines Law/BusinessLawNotes.md

 ## Syllabus / Intoductory notes
 > 08/27/2019

-Course Materials (Text, calculator, etc.) Book: The Legal and Regulatory Environment of Business (with online McGraw Hill Connect), Seventeenth Addition, Pagnattaro, McGraw Hill Education.
-ISBN 978-1-25-962174-1Note: online access to McGraw Hill Connect is required.
+Course Materials (Text, calculator, etc.) Book: The Legal and Regulatory Environment of Business (with online McGraw Hill Connect), Seventeenth Addition, Pagnattaro, McGraw Hill Education. `ISBN 978-1-25-962174-1` Note: online access to McGraw Hill Connect is required.
 Regarding the textbook, you may purchase a hard copy or use the e-book version that comes with online Connect access.
 Currently online registration is broken, fix tbd

 1 HW per chapter, lowest HW is dropped.
 (Maybe up to 3?)